 The Used Car Market in Kenya

 Ever since Kenya opened the door to used car imports and expanded the age restriction to eight years, the used car market has absolutely exploded in the country.
-This has been further bolstered by income growth among Kenyan workers, who can now use online searching tools to locate affordable used vehicles that meet their needs.
+This has been bolstered by income growth among Kenyan workers.
+Who use online searching tools to search for vehicles that meet their needs.
 All of this has resulted in a used car market that’s significantly outpacing the new car market in the country.

-Currently, the import market is dominated by Japan and the United Arab Emirates.
+Currently, Japan and the United Arab Emirates dominate the import market.
 However, used cars imported from the United States have been steadily growing in their market share.
 This is due to the fact that many of the used vehicles popular in the Kenyan used car market, particularly pickup trucks, are readily available in the United States.

 Kenyan’s Most Popular Imported Used Cars